xames3/smart/docs/source/projects/slowtorch.rst

 Like I mentioned in :doc:`that story <./xsnumpy>`, it felt like baking a cake from scratch, where every ingredient and step mattered.

-.. card:: :octicon:`beaker` Why write xsNumPy?
+.. card:: :fas:`flask far` Why write xsNumPy?
     :link: xsnumpy
     :link-type: doc
     :link-alt: Read story